 What We Love About It:

 I was really impressed with how well-made and durable all the Osmo parts are.
 While we teach our boys to treat what we own carefully, I love when something is durable and feels like it will actually hold up to normal wear and tear.
+Update: 6 years later, and it’s still going strong!

 The apps we loved the most were the ones that required you to really engage with both the physical part of the game as well as the screen.